jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 ### Do you honestly expect any company to meet all these demands?

-Not really, though I'd love to be wrong.
+Let's put it this way: my current employer sets a pretty high bar for you to top.
 The above list represents what would be a significant improvement over my current compensation and perks.
 I am happy at my current job, so if you're offering less than the above you're not offering me something I don't already have.

 ### Do you hate social events with colleagues?